Terms and Conditions of Sale

-6.1.4.
-All DT Research Accessory products are warranted for a period of 1 year from date of supply with respect to any faulty materials or workmanship.
+6.1.5.
+All DT Research Accessory and power supply products are warranted for a period of 1 year from date of supply with respect to any faulty materials or workmanship.

 6.2.
 If a product does not comply with the warranty set out in clause 6.1 and Customer notifies HPA in writing of the defect during the Warranty Period, and within 10 business days of the defect coming to its notice, HPA will, at its option, either repair the product, exchange the product for a new Product, or refund the price paid for the product and accept its return.